- Biennial Funding

 See Regulations on the Use of the Congressional Frank (available from the Franking Commission at x59337).

-Services required in support of the printing and production of committee hearings and prints are provided to each committee by the Government Printing Office (GPO).
+Services required in support of the printing and production of committee hearings and prints are provided to each committee by the Government Publishing Office (GPO).
 The following services are authorized pursuant to Title 44 of the U.S. Code:

 - The printing of up to 150 copies of committee hearings or prints on matters germane to the committee's jurisdiction.
 Additional copies, the total cost of which does not exceed $700, may be printed when authorized and approved by the Joint Committee on Printing.
 Any additional copies may be subject to the adoption of a House resolution authorizing such printing.